Ext JS 7.9 & Rapid Ext JS 1.1 are out now! Check what’s new Read More

 • Uses shorthand props that automatically generate necessary markup for you

-• Provides a variety of CSS variables, allowing developers to customize styles easily
+• Provides a variety of React CSS framework variables, allowing developers to customize styles easily

 • Promotes concise HTML structure,